Water polo: Mighty Hungary resurfaces in bid for gold

 "You know the tale of the fox and the bird with the cheese?
 The bird has the cheese and fox says, 'You sing very well.
 Oh yes?
 Yes, please sing for me.
 Lalala, and the cheese falls for the fox.'"

-Hungary's win lifted them into third place in the same group, booking them in for a quarter-final clash against reigning world champions Italy, who overtook Spain in the group standings by beating them 10-7 to take second place in the opposite pool, Group A.

-Croatia defeated Kazakhstan 12-4 to top Group A, and with Montenegro finishing second in Group B after a 13-4 victory over Britain, this year's tournament is being dominated by the states from the old federal Yugoslavia.
+In Group A, Croatia defeated Kazakhstan 12-4 to top the pool, and with Montenegro expected to finish second in Group B, this year's tournament is being dominated by the states from the old federal Yugoslavia.

 "Can you imagine if we didn't separate 20 years ago what could happen?"
 Filipovic joked.